mikenakis/Bathyscaphe/README.md

 ### Annotating

-The `@Invariable` annotation can be used like this:
+The `@Invariable` annotation can be used as follows:

     @Invariable private int myLazilyInitializedHashCode;

-In this example, we have a non-final `int` field in an otherwise immutable object, which would normally cause Bathyscaphe to assess the declaring class as mutable; however, with the `@Invariable` annotation we are promising that this particular field will behave as if it was immutable.
+In this example, we have a non-final `int` field in an otherwise immutable class.
+The presence of this field would normally cause Bathyscaphe to assess the declaring class as mutable; however, with the `@Invariable` annotation we are promising that this particular field will behave as if it was immutable.
 Therefore, if the class meets all other requirements for immutability, then Bathyscaphe will assess the class as immutable.

-Similarly, we may want to promise that an array field is immutable:
+Similarly, the `@InvariableArray` annotation can be used as follows:

     @InvariableArray private final byte[] mySha256Hash;

-Even though the field is final, the field is of array type, and arrays are by definition mutable in Java, so we need to promise that this array will behave in an immutable fashion.
+In this example, we have a field which is final, but it is of array type.
+Arrays are by definition mutable in Java, so this field would normally cause Bathyscaphe to assess the declaring class as mutable; however, with the `@InvariableArray` annotation we are promising that this particular array will behave as if it was immutable.
+Therefore, if the class meets all other requirements for immutability, then Bathyscaphe will assess the class as immutable.

 Note that `@Invariable` and `@InvariableArray` can be combined.

 Also note that it is illegal to use either of these annotations on non-private fields, because a class cannot give any promises about the immutability of fields that may be mutated by other classes.

 Also note that with these annotations we are only promising shallow immutability; Bathyscaphe will still perform all the checks necessary in order to guarantee deep immutability.
-So, for example, if the field was of type `Foo` instead of `int`, or if the array field was an array of `Foo` instead of an array of `int`, then Bathyscaphe would assess the immutability of `Foo` as part of assessing the immutability of the field.
+So, for example, if the field was of type `Foo` instead of `int`, or if the array field was an array of `Foo` instead of an array of `int`, then Bathyscaphe would recursively assess the immutability of `Foo` as part of assessing the immutability of the field.

 ### Self-assessment

 Sometimes the question of whether an object is mutable or immutable can be so complicated, that only the object itself can answer the question for sure.
-For example, sometimes we write classes that are **_freezable_**, meaning that they begin their life as mutable, and at some moment they are **_frozen_**, thus becoming immutable from that moment on.
-In order to cover these cases, the bathyscaphe-claims module defines the `ImmutabilitySelfAssessable` interface.
+For example, sometimes we write classes that are **_freezable_**, meaning that they begin their life as mutable, so that they can undergo complex initialization, and at some later moment they are instructed to **_freeze_** in-place, thus becoming immutable from that moment on.

+In order to cover such cases, the bathyscaphe-claims module defines the `ImmutabilitySelfAssessable` interface.
 If your class implements this interface, bathyscaphe will be invoking instances of your class, asking them whether they are immutable or not.

 ### Obtaining diagnostics

-Quite often it happens that even though we intended a certain object to be immutable, Bathyscaphe will discover that it is in fact mutable.
+It may happen that even though we intended a certain object to be immutable, Bathyscaphe discovers that it is in fact mutable.
 In these cases, it would be nice to have an explanation as to exactly why this assessment was issued, so that we can find where the problem is, and fix it.
 For this reason, there is a separate module called `bathyscaphe-print` which can create detailed human-readable diagnostics from an `ObjectMustBeImmutableException`.

 bathyscaphe-print can be used as follows: